 Speaking up is valued at NatWest Group.
 It is part of our culture and key to becoming a Purpose-led organisation.

-We want all our colleagues to feel confident to raise any concerns they have about employee wrongdoing or misconduct without fear of retaliation.
+We want everyone to feel confident to raise any concerns they have about wrongdoing or misconduct without fear of retaliation.

-‘Speak Up’ is the bank’s whistleblowing service, which enables colleagues to report concerns in confidence (and anonymously if preferred).
+‘Speak Up’ is the bank’s whistleblowing service, enabling individuals to raise concerns in confidence (and anonymously if preferred).
 The reporting service is operated by an independent third on behalf of NatWest Group.

 The NatWest Group Audit Committee (GAC) monitors the effectiveness of the Group’s whistleblowing process and receives updates on the volume of whistleblowing reports and any common themes.
 The GAC Chairman acts as the Group’s whistleblowing champion.